njsharma848/de_interview_prep/interview_preparation_schedule/guidance.md

 3. **When the volume data increases, how do you deal with it?**

-- **You learn about resource planning: does the solution support horizontal scaling, and how many resources should I add to ensure the data latency requirement**
+- **You learn about resource planning: does the solution support horizontal scaling, and how many resources should I add to ensure the data latency requirement.**

 4. **When bad records appear, what will you do?**